If you have friends or family in college or preparing for college, send them a link to this blog entry.

 In the old days, Emerson’s American Scholar went to college prepared to work.
 The Scholar of my day is shoveled from high school into the post secondary compost heap—that’s the American Education system nowadays.
 I was not prepared for college when I came.
 I understand that now.
 And I had been highly placed in my class in high school.
 I was an honor student.
 I was well rounded.
 An athlete and a leader.
 Ambitious.
 Dedicated.
 I even believe I was virtuous.

-Yet I fell hard when I came to college, for I was unprepared to handlequake1 the endless array of distractions.
+Yet I fell hard when I came to college, for I was unprepared to handle the endless array of distractions.
 I admit, there were a few virtuous pagans on my floor in the dorm (or Residence Hall, to utilized the administrator’s adored terminology) during my freshmen year.
 These few would never join the fray on game night—not for Quake, not for StarCraft, and certainly not for Half-Life.
 I envy these Old School Scholars for their integrity and dedication, for their sheer resolve and will power to stay focused in the face of their fellow’s ever pressing ploy to lead them astray.

 And every night, now, that I tend my lonely vigil at my singly lit desk, I say a silent prayer that they live long and prosper.
 To my mind, they are the free ones, the unchained ones.
 They are the Scholars of early merit.
 And so they don’t need loans to prove it.
 Why am I able to pray for them and yet loath Emerson’s preaching?
 I do not know, for sure.
 My bitterness is chaotic.
 I suppose I have a natural fellow feeling for the members of my generation who have the gift of self-awareness and have escaped the myriad gravity wells of social distraction.
 Whereas Emerson simply represents a history of scholars who had it better than me, theirs is a history of life without distraction by modern means.
 Emerson’s generation had very little of this modern type of distraction to contend with their studious minds.
 Nothing so attractive as a LAN-based virtual melee with thirty of his closest friends drew Emerson away from his books.
 The progress of our age has achieved a new irony.